harshitmuhal/face-detection-and-recognition/README.md

 # face-detection-and-recognition
-face recognition using opencv (haar cascade)
+face recognition using opencv (using LBPHFaceRecognition)